Madhubani Paintings by Mithila’s Ganga Devi

-Madhubani paintings traditionally were done on the walls of homes in rural areas of Mithila.
-These were ritual paintings called Kohbar that had defined iconography in specific colors done at the events like weddings.
+This type of painting was traditionally done on the walls of homes in rural areas of Mithila.
+These were ritual paintings called Kohbar that had defined iconography in specific colors done at events like weddings.
 For example, a bridal room where the bride and groom lived after marriage was painted with fertility signs like a bamboo plant or a lotus in full bloom.
 There was a sense of sacredness attached to these wall murals.
 The paintings belonged to women of the house.
 Who used to do these paintings and it is safe to assume that they all learned by observing the elder women in their families.
 There was obviously no formal training.
 Though some of them may have done more paintings than others as a result of circumstances or due to a personal interest in painting.

-Sometime in 1960’s, Government of India decided to distribute free paper in these villages.
+Sometime in the 1960s, Government of India decided to distribute the free paper in these villages.
 That allowed these women to paint on paper rather than walls.
 The medium changed, the scale changed and the scope of subjects that can be painted became infinite.
-This sudden availability of a medium not explored till then unleashed the creativity of many women like Ganga Devi.
+This sudden availability of a medium not explored until then unleashed the creativity of many women like Ganga Devi.
 Many of them went on to become celebrated artists in their own way.
 However, as a legacy, they created an industry for the people of their region.
-You need to take a small walk in places like Dilli Haat or any crafts mela to see the proliferation of Madhubani painters.
-What this means for the artists is a recognition at national and international levels.
+You need to take a small walk in places like Dilli Haat or any crafts Mela to see the proliferation of Madhubani painters.
+What this means for the artists is recognition at national and international levels.
 More than that a means of employment for rural communities.

 Her other celebrated work is Manav Jivan series.
 In which she painted the life cycle of a rural woman.
 From the time of her birth to her attaining puberty, to her getting married, to her becoming pregnant and going through rituals.
-To giving birth to a child and rearing the child till the child starts another cycle of life.
+Giving birth to a child and rearing the child until the child starts another cycle of life.
 She painted using the iconography required for the scene depicted, but she also experimented with what she chose to depict.
 Her paintings became a kind of documentation of the cultural fabric of the time and space.
-Capturing the nuances like protecting the child from evil eye or eunuchs coming to perform after child’s birth or offering prayers to the Kuladevata or the family deity.
+Capturing the nuances of protecting the child from evil eye or eunuchs coming to perform after a child’s birth or offering prayers to the Kuladevata or the family deity.